gentimouton/projects-todo/README.md

 RAMM
 ====

-Ranker and Match-Maker, based on bots.
+Ranker And Match-Maker, based on bots.
 Purpose: try different MM and ranking algos, unit-testing, and load-testing

 phase 1
 - players are simulated by bots